In Depth Baby Product Reviews Led by a Pediatrician

 Why Trust GearLab

-Our experienced testers for jogging strollers are led by BabyGearLab founder, Dr. Juliet Spurrier.
+Our experienced testing team has 20+ combined years of jogging stroller experience.
+Our stroller safety testing protocol was designed by BabyGearLab founder, Dr. Juliet Spurrier.
 Dr. Spurrier is a board-certified pediatrician, a mother of two, and a Fellow of the American Academy of Pediatrics (AAP).
-She uses her education, background, and experience as a mom to develop BabyGearLab safety standards and has the final word on product selection.
-Our jogging stroller lab testing creator is Bob Wofford.
-Bob is a father of 7 and has developed an extensive hands-on testing protocol that puts each jogging stroller through a comprehensive side-by-side comparison testing plan.
+She uses her education, background, and experience as a mom to develop BabyGearLab health and safety standards.
+Professional running biomechanics consultant, and national class runner, Carrie Vickers helped design our comprehensive jogging stroller testing plan.
 The team also includes Senior Review Editor, Wendy Schmitz, who is a mother of two and has reviewed over 210 strollers since 2014.
 Our Senior Review Tester and experienced runner is Gena Bradshaw.
-The team has 20+ combined years of jogging stroller experience.
 Gena is focusing on our analysis of Run-ability.
 Gena is an avid climber, runner, and more.
 She ran with each jogging stroller for a minimum of 5 miles each.
 The strollers were weighted with a test dummy and 20 lbs during lab testing and real kids for the remainder of testing.

 Professional runner, Carrie Vickers, helped BabyGearLab test each...